katjam/healthy-code-happy-people/presentation/SLIDES.md

 - Tuples are fixed in number of values but can be mixed types
 - Records are like objects but type safe
 - Get value with dot or as a function
-- Update a record XXX
+- Update a record - the record and after pipe, the new values

 +++